Configuring VPN Remote Access for the first time on your Sophos XG Firewall? Check out this useful Community post!

 Advisory: Sophos XG Firewall - Antivirus service stopped due to failed pattern update.
 Please visit this KBA for the latest updates

-This article gives an overview of content control, Content Control Lists (CCLs), and how to create and update lists of controlled content.
+This article gives an overview of the Data Leakage Protection (DLP), content control, Content Control Lists (CCLs), and how to create and update lists of controlled content.

 The following products allow CCLs to be configured:

 A Content Control List (CCL) identifies specific items of text based information within a structured or unstructured document or data flow.
 It may be designed to identify a single information type, for example a postal address, or it might identify combinations of information such as Person or banking identifiers with contact details [Australia].
 These are used in a range of Sophos products to provide data protection features such as Data Control, DLP, and automated encryption.

 SophosLabs Predefined Content Control Lists (PCCLs) provide expert definitions for common financial, medical and personally identifiable data types, for example, Credit or debit card numbers [Global], Social Security Numbers [USA], Postal addresses [Brazil],or Email addresses [Global].
 To provide enhanced accuracy the predefined CCLs use a range of advanced techniques such as checksums, fuzzy logic and contextual scoring.